oracle-quickstart/oci-palo-alto-networks/drg-nlb-use-case/README.md

 2. Select Device > Session > Setting > Setting button
 3. Check jumbo frame icon.

+We are using `HTTPS` healthprobe configuration on each interfaces to make sure they are healthy behind NLBs.
+This is included in XML configuration.

 ## Firewall-2 Configuration

 We have added required configuration for Palo Alto Networks Firewall 2 (HA Cluster Second Instance) [Firewall B Configuration](./config-ha/firewallB.xml).
 You can use this as a reference and upload this on your Firewall.
 Configuration should be same but you can compare your configuration with your Firewall Instances.